notpushkin/electron-deb/README.md

 electron-example
 ```

 Installing the `electron` package also sets it as the handler for the `.asar` archives, so you can just download your favourite apps in asar and run them!
 Woo!
-[Magic.][electron-673]
+[Magic.][electron-673] **(This feature is not in the APT repository yet.
+Get the package at [transfer.sh](https://transfer.sh/Izvnt/electron-0.37.2-amd64.deb) instead.
+I'll update the repo as soon as I can.)**

 ## Building applications